IngridMorstrad/IngridMorstrad.github.io/content/posts/thoughts/2025-08-06-eb5-for-indians.md

   <input type="number" id="salaryNumber" min="10000" max="5000000" value="100000" step="10000"> USD/year. (interactive, feel free to edit).

+### Best-case

+For EB-5, it looks like a project with a low return is likelier to allow you to get your principal back.
+Think of it this way: the corporations looking for an EB-5 investment are either risky investments that the banks don't consider safe enough to loan money to (these give a higher return like 5%) OR they are less risky investments that banks can loan money to, but at a higher rate than what they'd be able to get through the EB-5 program (returns around 1%).
+In this section, we'll model this latter case.

+We'll assume the 800K$ is fully returned after a 5 year period, with 1% interest per year.
+This means you get ~840K$ after 5 years.
+In addition, we'll assume the fees add up to 100K$, which will not be regained in the EB-5 case, but will grow if one does not take the EB-5 path.
+If invested in the S&P 500, on average this would lead to a 1.45M$ return (`900K * 1.1^4`), meaning the total difference at the end of 5 years is around 600K$.
+Note that if the investment is returned after 4 years, the difference drops to ~500K$, so the time period makes a big difference.

+This translates to working for an additional <span id="bestYearsOutput">X</span> years if your pre-tax salary is <span id="salaryEntered">Y</span> USD/year (interactive, feel free to update above).

 ### Average-case

+[EDIT: After writing the post I realized the average-case is the average probabilistically, and so applies to how much a number of people would lose on average.
+This doesn't help for the individual investor, for whom either the worst-case or a best-case scenario applies.
+For EB-5, looks like most projects fall in either of these two outcomes.
+The average-case section is retained for posterity, but may not be particularly useful for an individual.]

 On average, the expected loss is about $600,000, which means:

 You would need to earn another $895,000 pre-tax to recover the loss.